jefferylgraham/100-days-of-code/log.md

 **Today's Progress**: Started the freeCodeCamp microservices challenges.

 **Thoughts**: Getting some back end work under my belt.
 My previous experious with Python is coming in handy.

+### Day 52: Wednesday, October 10, 2018

+**Today's Progress**: Continued the freeCodeCamp microservices challenges - express specifically.

+**Thoughts**: Getting a better understanding of node.js

+### Day 53: Thursday, October 11, 2018

+**Today's Progress**: Started on the freeCodeCamp microservices challenges - mongoose & mongodb.

+**Thoughts**: Hopefully my experience with SQL will help me a little on these challenges.
+Starting to see the light at the end of the tunnel.